Skip to main content

 Is the tour suitable for families with children?

-Yes, the tour can be suitable for families with children, particularly those interested in culture, nature, and hiking.
+Yes, this Thimphu festival tour can be suitable for families with children, particularly those interested in culture, nature, and hiking.
 However, the hikes to Taktsang Monastery is moderately challenging, so children should be comfortable with walking at higher altitudes.
-It’s advisable to discuss with the tour operator for family-specific adjustments.

 What is the level of fitness required for this tour?